 - Out of scope transactions made by the taxable person.

 - The value of the supplies made by a branch located outside Bahrain.

 Please note: The above apportionment ratio should be recalculated for every VAT period.

 Special apportionment method:

-Special apportionment method can be factors relevant to the business.
+Special apportionment methods can be factors relevant to the business.
 The following are examples of special apportionment:

-- The number of staffs working on taxable activities compared to the number of staffs working on exempt activities.
+- The number of staff working on taxable activities compared to the number of staff working on exempt activities.

 - The number of taxable and exempt supplies made instead of their actual Value.

 Our Tax Experts in Emirates Chartered Accountants Group Bahrain believe in a proactive approach to tax advisory services with a cost-effective and tailor-made option that is preferred by businesses all over.

 We’d be happy to support you – Call us!